top of page

 5. Mentality Self-doubt can undermine your success.
 Edgar Cayce often used the phrase "mind is the builder" to convey the wisdom that thoughts and beliefs shape reality.
 In his work, he emphasized how crucial it is to overcome negative self-talk, doubts, and limiting beliefs on your way to spiritual growth.
 One of the common fears people have is that they can't be hypnotized, or even a fear that they can be.
 If you've read this far, you probably understand that hypnosis isn't what most people think.
 It's a means of accessing an altered state for communication with your Higher Self.
 Every single person can do this.
 I have had people struggle at first, but I have never had a client who couldn't eventually connect if they stuck with it and put the work in.
 There's a popular disempowering belief out there that many people have at first, it's the "I can't do this, I've never been intuitive" fear.
 Intuition isn't just for a select few "gifted" people.
 It's a skill that takes practice, just like building muscle.
 With a society that values thinking over being, busyness over downtime, and logic over imagination, our day-to-day lives rarely support the balance we need to easily connect.
 You're not set up for success, and whether that's by design is a topic for another day.
 What's important for you to understand is that you've been boxed in by default; the limits you've experienced so far are not indicative of your potential whatsoever.
 If your environment isn't conducive to self-hypnosis, cut yourself some slack.
 It's normal to feel impatient, frustrated, and even doubtful at times.
 Developing this skill takes practice, patience, and determination.
 An empowered mental attitude accelerates your ability to work through limiting beliefs, challenges placed on your path, and develop psychically.

 Just like learning to ride a bike; it's not pretty at first but as long as you don't give up you're guaranteed to find your balance.
-Connecting is a birthright.
-You absolutely will get there as long as you don't give up on yourself.

 6. Physical Needs Physical discomfort, like being too hot, too cold, or in an uncomfortable position, can make it difficult to drift down into a deeper brainwave state.
 The key to all hypnotic states is relaxation.
 Our bodies can keep us from fully relaxing if we're hungry, need the restroom, or physically uncomfortable.
 On the contrary if we're tired and our bodies need rest don't be surprised if all you do is doze off when you try tuning in.
 Whether you're practicing on your own or with a practitioner, make sure you're not hungry, you've used the restroom, and you're well-rested beforehand.
 That doesn't mean you won't tap into information if you're uncomfortable, but it does make it a lot harder than it has to be.